acarrasco/about/book_reviews.md

 - You are not alone, every manager has gone through the same steps you are going.
 Do not be ashamed to ask for help to your more senior managers.
 - The further you walk the path, the more detached you have to be from your reports.

+### The Inner Game of Tennis (W. Timothy Gallwey)

+Not sure if I can recommend this book for most software engineers.
+A big part of it is about getting into a _state of flow_, but I think any mindfulness handbook can guide you better about how to quiet the ego and be in the moment.

+Still, the parts about listening to the body and observing in a non-judgmental way are useful for physical activities other than tennis.
+I feel I could have benefited from it **a lot** when getting my motorcycle riding license.